Barnesville Area News

 BMS Cutting Class for a Cure – May 16

 The community is invited to the 15th Annual BMS Cutting Class for a Cure on May 16, 2025, from 8:00 AM to 2:45 PM, located at the Barnesville Middle School.
 The Survivor Walk, open to all cancer survivors, will be held at 8:30 AM.
 Food, music, and games are featured all day.
 Students and the public can purchase tickets for food and prizes.
-Available food includes deep-fried Oreos, Kirke’s ice cream, deep-fried cheese on a stick, fresh-cut fries, taco in a bag, snow cones, homemade noodles, chocolate, hot dogs, and more.
+Available food includes deep-fried Oreos, Kirke’s ice cream, deep-fried cheese on a stick, fresh-cut fries, taco in a bag, snow cones, homemade noodles, Sarris chocolate, hot dogs, and more.
 Prizes begin to be awarded at 2:00 PM.
 You need not be present to win.

 In 2009, middle school teachers Bev McConnell and Lori Witchey started the event known as “Coins for a Cure,” in which students brought in change to put in a decorated coffee can and gave it to Pat Reischman of 3C Cancer Support Group.
 Both teachers’ lives were impacted by cancer.
 As the event grew, it became “Cutting Class for a Cure” and is a registered non-profit organization that assists any Belmont County resident currently in cancer treatment.
 Middle School teacher Denise Leach is the chair of the organization.